Skip to main content

 Kernel & Memory Tunables

-With Strix Halo, using GTT mode does not have the same restriction, and you can load models as long as you have free memory.
-We now set GTT set to 125GB on a properly tuned headless system, but GTT set to 105GB was our starting point on vanilla Ubuntu desktop.
+With Strix Halo, using GTT mode does not have the same restriction, and you can load any model as long as you have enough free memory.
+We set GTT set to 125 GiB on a headless system accessed only by ssh in multi-user mode.

-You have two strategies for gpt-oss-120b or other large models with Lemonade v8.1.10.
-You can either a) tune the VRAM BIOS settings down and allocate GTT as you like (32768000=125GB) or b) set your VRAM BIOS to 64GB and not use GTT.
+You have two strategies for gpt-oss-120b or other large models with Lemonade v8.1.12.
+You can either a) tune the VRAM BIOS settings down and allocate GTT as you like (32768000=125GiB) or b) set your VRAM BIOS to 64 or 96 GiB and not use GTT.
 It is unclear to this author what benefit there is leaving GTT allocated when VRAM is set in the BIOS.
 For b) I set GTT to a low value of 512M, to simply avoid the default allocation of 16GB.

 One note from my experience: using GTT results in slightly lower gpt-oss-120b TPS (38-41) compared to VRAM (40-45).
 However I have not tested this in a structured manner, or extensively as Leonard Lin.
 YMMV.
 It looks like ROCWMMA is right around the corner, which should show up in a uv –package-upgrade shortly along with using hipblaslt more effectively and enabling NPU capabilities in Linux.